 To arrange a replacement card, simply contact our Senior LOIS Officer on (08) 9363 4600.

-While your replacement card is being issued, please ensure you have sufficient photographic identification (e.g. divers licence) in case you are approached by an office from the FPC or the Department of Parks and Wildlife.
+While your replacement card is being issued, please ensure you have sufficient photographic identification (e.g. divers licence) in case you are approached by an office from the FPC or the Department of Biodiversity, Conservation and Attractions.

 Within 4 to 8 weeks of your registration expiring, you will receive a renewal notice.

 Simply surrender your registration card to any FPC office, or send it by registered mail with a note advising it is no longer required.
 Upon receipt of your card, your registration will be cancelled.